xuyilu1980/tsvm/README.md

 Then you can unzip them if needed, and copy each data set into the corresponding subdirectory in the "OriginalData" directory (located itself in "EEGdata").

 To randomly select some samples as training set and the remaining samples as test set, we put all samples into a total set.
-You can execute read_BCI_III_DSIVa.m or read_BCI_IV_DSIIa.m to obtain a total set for each subject.
+Before you execute read_BCI_III_DSIVa.m or read_BCI_IV_DSIIa.m to obtain a total set for each subject, you should install Biosig.
+The version of Biosig we used is biosig4octmat-3.1.0.

 (3) functions: